insight-creative/matter/README.md

 A small number of text options based on our typography scale.

-### Headings sizes
+### Heading sizes

 The typography scale classes are based on design rather than HTML tags, decoupling HTML semantics from the style.
 This allows developers to choose the correct tag which adds semantic value rather than selecting based on the styles associated with the tag.

 Each heading level is defined with an associated class name.
-This way we can style an h3 like an h1 without using an <h1></h1> and break HTML semantics in our HTML markup.
+This way we can style an h3 like an h1 without using an h1 and break HTML semantics in our HTML markup.

 ### How to use it: